bbatsov/blog/_posts/2011-04-29-career-development.markdown

   in the company hierarchy if you're willing to stay long enough

 Cons of staying:
-* you limit you're professional development
+* you limit your professional development
 * you limit the possibilities for salary improvements

 In the end it seems to me that most people are not too fond of taking